 Landlords and Individuals With Criminal Records

 One of the factors that enhance the rate of homelessness among individuals with criminal records is based simply and directly on the manner in which many landlords respond to a prospective tenant who has been convicted of a crime.
-Indeed, it is important to note that some landlords refuse to rent to individuals who’ve been charged with but never convicted for a crime.
+Indeed, it is important to note that some landlords refuse to rent to individuals who’ve been charged with but never convicted of a crime.

 The Office of General Counsel of the U.S. Department of Housing and Urban Development has taken the stance that a landlord who denies housing to any person with any type of criminal record arguably arises to the level of unlawful discrimination.
 This argument is based in part on the fact that there is a markedly disproportionate share of people of color with criminal records in the United States.